Skip to main content

 Final thoughts

 Your performance on the PSAT won't impact your ability to get into college, but it serves as good preparation for the SAT or ACT.
-It could also lead you to qualify for National Merit Scholarship awards.
+It could also lead you to qualify for National Merit Scholarship awards, so it’s important to be aware of the deadlines and plan for the exam itself.